outlawCoder223/blog_posts/02_linked_lists.md

 ![Linked List Diagram](https://github.com/rancewcampbell/blog_posts/blob/master/02_resources/images/singly_linked_list_diagram.png)

 Here I would like to point out that we are specifically talking about a _singly_ linked list.
-Not to be confused with its close cousin, a singly linked list contains one pointer to the next node.
-Doubly linked lists have a pointer to the next node as well as the previous node, but this is beyond our scope today.
-What exactly does this mean?
-It means we can only move from the _head_ of the list to the _tail_.
+Not to be confused with its close cousin, the doubly linked list, a singly linked list contains one pointer to the next node.
+Doubly linked lists have a pointer to the next node as well as the previous node.
+This is beyond our scope today.
+This means that a in a singly linked list we can only move from the _head_ of the list to the _tail_.
 We will discover what this means for us as far as code goes in a bit.

 ## What's wrong with arrays?